trakt/script.trakt/README.md

 * track your media collections and impress your friends
 * create custom lists around any topics you choose
 * easily track your TV show progress across all seasons and episodes
+* track your progress against industry lists such as the IMDb Top 250
 * discover new shows and movies based on your viewing habits

 ###What can be scrobbled?